webarkit/ARnft/README.md

 You can build the docs with this command:
 `yarn docs`
-Then run a live server and go to the docs folder.
+Then run a live server and go to the docs' folder.

 ## Features